abisee/story-generation-eval/README.md

 ```
 This will take each story in `data/stories_unannotated`, load its Spacy encoding in `data/stories_spacy_annotated`, and save a metric-annotated version in `data/stories_metric_annotated`.

+Note that annotating the first file takes the longest because there are various packages and data that need to be loaded on the first turn.

 ## Analyzing the metric annotations

 Run